-The Directors are confident that the Group has sufficient funds to meet its working capital requirements and known commitments for a period of twelve months from the date of signing of these financial statements.
+The Directors have prepared cash flow forecasts which show that the Group has sufficient funds to meet its working capital requirements and known commitments for a period of twelve months from the date of signing of these financial statements.
 The Group's working capital and commitments are closely monitored by the directors and monthly forecasts are prepared in order to ensure that the Group has cash available to meet known project and overhead commitments.
 There are no contractual commitments for minimum development spend within any of the Group's licences and therefore the pace of development of the asset can be adjusted within the availability of cash resources.
-As a result of the review performed by the directors, the monitoring of the cash position and the forecast cash at the end of the twelve month period from the date of signing the financial statements, the directors have confirmed that it is appropriate for the financial statements to be prepared on the going concern basis.
+Should expenditures arise which are not included within the directors' forecasts, the Group will require further funding, or existing contractual working capital commitments will need to be deferred.
+As a result of the review performed by the directors, the monitoring of the cash position and the availability of forecast cash at the end of the twelve month period from the date of signing the financial statements, the Directors have confirmed that it is appropriate for the financial statements to be prepared on the going concern basis.